ChuanyuXue/NASA-RETHi-DRDS/README.md

 Before use the API, please make sure:

 - Understand IP and Port of server
-- Understand IP, Port and ID of client: ID should unique in [1, 65536), ID 0 is left for server
+- Understand IP, Port and ID of client: ID should be unique from 0 to 255, ID 0 is saved for habitat db, ID 1 is saved for ground db.
 - Client information must be registered in server configuration files.

-To send asychronous data, first set up headers:
+To send asynchronous data, first set up headers:

-- Opt = 0
 - Src = ID of client
 - Des = 0
+- Message_Type = 1
+- Data_Type = 0
+- Time = Physical time of sending send command
+- Priority = Priority
+- [Type, Row, Col, Length] depend on the data
+- Opt = 10
 - Param = ID of data will be sent
-- Time = Synchronous time of data generated
+- Simulink_Time = Simulink time of data generated (Primary key)
-- Priority = Priority
+- Data = No bytes here
-- [Type, Row, Col, Length] are depended on the data

 Then set payload as the bytes array of the data, each element of data for 8 bits.